 J.P.
 Morgan AG holds a license to provide global custodian services ("Depotbankgeschäft") to institutional clients in Germany.
-The Bank provides a wide range of services as the custodian bank for German Special Funds ("Spezialfonds"), Mutual Retail Funds ("Publikumsfonds") and direct investments owned by German FI, NBFI and corporate clients.
+The Bank provides a wide range of services as the custodian bank for a total of 156 German Special Funds ("Spezialfonds"), Mutual Retail Funds ("Publikumsfonds") and direct investments owned by German FI, NBFI and corporate clients with 546 segments.
 These services range from fund accounting, corporate actions, liquidity, and FX to securities lending.
 Local custodian services are outsourced to specialist providers around the world.
-In the form of the deposit insurance scheme in which German banks participate, the global custodian business provides additional liquidity through client deposits with the Bank.
+The global custodian business provides additional liquidity through client deposits with the Bank.